buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

     Installing demo.
     Generated script '/sample-buildout/bin/demo'.

-Now we also see the script defined by the dmo script:
+Now we also see the script defined by the demo script:

     >>> ls(sample_buildout, 'bin')
     -  buildout